Þiðreks saga: Translation or compilation?

-Scholars are divided between those that believe that the composer of the saga translated a lost Low German original ("translation hypothesis") and those who believe that the sources were mostly oral and conveyed to Norway by merchants of the Hanseatic League, only being joined together in Norway ("compilation hypothesis").
+Scholars are divided between those that believe that the composer of the saga translated a lost Low German original ("translation hypothesis") and those who believe that the sources were mostly oral and conveyed to Norway by merchants of the Hanseatic League, only being joined in Norway ("compilation hypothesis").
 There is little evidence outside of the text itself that would point either way.
 Most scholars adhering to the "translation hypothesis" have been German, while most adhering to the "compilation hypothesis" have been Norwegian.

 The most recent main proponent of the "translation hypothesis" is Theodore Andersson, who regards the text as more German than Norwegian.
 Andersson argued that the saga was originally composed in Northern Germany around 1200, arguing that the compositional principals and his proposed sources for various episodes indicated familiarity with early courtly literature such as Spielmannsepik and the Kaiserchronik (c.
 1150), as well as conjectured predecessor epics for the Nibelungenlied and Dietrich epics.

 The main proponent of the saga having been composed in Norway today is Susanne Kramarz-Bein.
 She has argued that parallels in structure and content to the Karlamagnús saga and other chivalric sagas show that the saga must have been composed with its current structure at Haakon's court in Norway.
 One of the main arguments in favor of the saga's composition in Norway is that no large scale epic or prose work in Low German has survived that would show that such compilations existed in Northern Germany.
 On the other hand, there are many Norse examples.
 Arguments for an oral tradition as the source of the saga are mostly based on the prologue's mention of "tales of German men" as sources.
 As opposed to the traditional "translation theory" on the basis of purely oral sources, Kramarz-Bein has argued for a "composition theory:" that the compiler of the saga relied on various written sources as well as oral sources.